Fresh sweet corn fritters are for breakfast, lunch, or dinner. Mix up a simple dipping sauce and enjoy. There are buckets of flavor here.

-Fry for 2 minutes or until the fritters are nicely browned, turn to the second side, and fry for another two minutes.
+Fry for 2 minutes or until the fritters are nicely browned, turn to the second side, and fry for another 2 minutes.
 Remove the fritters from the pan and place them on a paper towel-lined sheet pan.
 Place the cooked fritters in a 170° oven to keep warm.
 Continue with the remaining batter.

-Dipping Sauce for the Fritters
+Dipping Sauce For The Fritters

 If you have a favorite store-bought sauce or dressing you can use that.
 I made a couple of sour cream dips: one with sriracha and the other with chili powder.
 The hot sauce was my favorite.

-Serving and Saving Corn Fritters
+Serving And Saving Corn Fritters

 Serve corn fritters for breakfast with fried eggs, bacon, and toast.
 For lunch with a salad or sandwich.
 And for dinner with about any meat as a side dish.
 They are also great for a snack or tasty appetizer.

 Store leftover fritters in an airtight container for up to 3 days.
 Wrap tightly in a freezer bag or vacuum food saver to freeze for up to 3 months.